solidjs-community/eslint-plugin-solid/docs/reactivity.md

 `solid/reactivity` has been public for exactly one year (!) at the time of writing, and after lots of feedback, testing, and changes, I've noticed a few problems with its first implementation:

-- **Hard to change.** All of the data structure, analysis, and reporting code is colocated in a single file with all the cases for detecting signals, props, and tracked scopes based on Solid APIs.
+- **Hard to make big changes.** All of the data structure, analysis, and reporting code is colocated in a single file with all the cases for detecting signals, props, and tracked scopes based on Solid APIs.
 There's a few edge cases where detection code is mixed with analysis code.
-This makes it hard for contributors to make PRs and hard for others to be able to maintain it.
+This makes it hard for contributors and maintainers to make sweeping generalizations about how the rule works or make significant changes in its behavior.
+(That's not to say it's hard to make changes at all—PRs are still welcome!)
 - **Limited to variables.** The analysis code relies heavily on ESLint's `ScopeManager` and scope utilities, and therefore it can only deal with variable references, not implicitly reactive expressions.